 Information for Students Attending Campus

-What North House is doing
+What North House is doing:

 - Extra cleaning and sanitation of facilities

-- No public access (including family visitors) to classrooms.
+Limited public access (including family visitors) to classrooms.

-What we ask of students and instructors on campus
+What we ask of students and instructors on campus:

 - Maintain six feet of distance from anyone outside your family group as much as possible.
-We recognize that there will be situations where closer proximity is unavoidable, please do your best to minimize this.

 - We will need your help in maintaining a clean and safe classroom environment throughout your course.
 At the end of the teaching day, students and instructors will sweep the floor, take out the trash if necessary, and wipe surfaces down - doorknobs, common tools, light switches, workspaces.